Find Grad Schools

 24 Yearly Graduations

 University of Maryland - Baltimore County is the 14th most popular school in the nation for students seeking a graduate certificate in educational/instructional technology.
 Each year, around 13,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,238 per year, while in-state graduate students, on average, pay $12,960 per year.
+The average in-state tuition for full-time undergraduates is $9,056 per year, while in-state graduate students, on average, pay $12,582 per year.
 During the most recent year for which we have data, 24 people received their graduate certificate in educational/instructional technology from UMBC.
-Of these students, 87% were women and 33% were members of underrepresented racial-ethnic groups.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 86% were women.

 #16